Vauxhall Astra review - MPG, running costs & CO2

 It seems the new Astra will perform much better in this regard and, as a result, Vauxhall’s reasonable PCP finance prices look competitive with rivals, with incentives popping up on quite a regular basis.

 Vauxhall has broadened the Astra engine range to offer more economical choices.
-New for this car is a plug-in hybrid model that’s capable of 39 miles of pure-electric driving, plus there’s the first-ever Astra Electric, with a range of over 250 miles.
+New for this car are two plug-in hybrid models that are capable of 39 miles of pure-electric driving, plus there’s the first-ever Astra Electric, with a range of up to 260 miles.

 Vauxhall Astra MPG & CO2

-Despite lacking any kind of mild-hybrid assistance, the 1.2-litre petrol offerings are decently economical; be gentle on the accelerator, and you can expect to return over 50mpg with the six-speed manual transmission.
-An eight-speed automatic gearbox is also available for a more relaxing drive and only a slight hindrance to fuel economy.
+Despite lacking any kind of mild-hybrid assistance, the entry-level 1.2-litre petrol offering is decently economical; be gentle on the accelerator, and you can expect to return over 50mpg with the six-speed manual transmission – with the eight-speed automatic, efficiency is around 49mpg.

 Recharging from a 7kW home wallbox takes under four hours, or you’ll need around seven hours to charge from a standard three-pin socket.
 This may prove the best option, because installing a 7.4kW wallbox charger to your home will cost around £500 to £1,000.